Get exclusive member benefits & effect social change. Join Today

-When the body's immune system reacts abnormally to something a person eats or drinks, it's known as a food allergy.
+When the body's immune system reacts abnormally to something you eat or drink, it's known as a food allergy.

-Symptoms of food allergies may range from mild to severe and they may come on suddenly or develop over several hours.
+Symptoms of food allergies may range from mild to severe.
+They may come on suddenly or develop over several hours.

-Because a person's immune system may react to a very small amount of the allergen, food allergies are particularly dangerous and potentially life threatening—especially if breathing is affected.
-Because of this, people with asthma are at an increased risk for a fatal allergic reaction to food.
+A person's immune system may react to a small amount of the allergen, so food allergies can be particularly dangerous and life-threatening, especially if breathing is affected.
+Because food allergies can affect breathing, people with asthma are at an increased risk of a fatal allergic reaction to food.

 Mild symptoms related to a food allergy may include:

-Severe symptoms of an allergic reaction to food are:
+Symptoms of a severe allergic reaction (called anaphylaxis) to food are:

-Most children with milk allergies also develop one or more other atopic diseases such as asthma, allergic rhinitis, or eczema.
+Children with milk allergies are much more likely to develop allergic reactions to other foods, including eggs, soy, and peanuts.
+Most children with milk allergies also develop one or more other atopic diseases, such as asthma, allergic rhinitis, or eczema.

-Egg allergies occur most often in children and usually resolve at a very young age (most by age five), although some people may remain allergic to eggs for their entire lives.
+Egg allergies occur most often in children and usually resolve at a very young age.
+However some people may remain allergic to eggs for their entire lives.

-A person may be allergic to a certain protein in either the yolk or the egg whites (therefore, a person with an allergy to the egg yolk may be able to tolerate egg whites and vice versa), although some are allergic to both.
+A person may be allergic to a certain protein in either the yolk or the egg white.
+A person with an allergy to egg yolks may be able to tolerate egg whites and vice versa.
+Some people are allergic to both.

-Less is known about soy and wheat allergies than the more common allergies discussed above,.
-Likewise, little is known about fish, shellfish, and tree nut allergies except that, like a peanut allergy, they are generally lifelong disorders.
+Less is known about soy and wheat allergies than the more common allergies discussed above.
+Likewise, little is known about fish, shellfish, and tree nut allergies, except that they’re generally lifelong disorders.

-Food allergies are usually diagnosed depending on the severity of symptoms.
+The way food allergies are diagnosed usually depends on the severity of symptoms.

-If a patient's symptoms are mild, a doctor may recommend she keep a food diary to record all of the foods she eats or drinks to pinpoint the culprit.
+If your symptoms are mild, a doctor may recommend keeping a food diary to record all of the foods you eat or drink to pinpoint the culprit.
 Another way to diagnose a mild food allergy is to remove certain foods from the diet and then slowly reintroduce them to find out if symptoms return.

 In the case of more severe allergies, skin or blood tests can identify egg, milk, nut, and shellfish allergies.

-As with other types of allergies, avoidance is most often the best medicine.
-A person who suffers from food allergies herself or has a child with a food allergy should be vigilant when purchasing? food at a supermarket or restaurant to make sure there are no traces of the allergen in a food or meal.
+As with other types of allergies, avoidance is often the best medicine.
+Anyone with a food allergy should be careful when purchasing food at a supermarket or restaurant to make sure there are no traces of the allergen.

 For more serious allergic reactions, a doctor may prescribe steroid medications.
-Steroids may have serious side effects, however, and shouldn't be used for more than a few days at a time.
+Steroids may have serious side effects and shouldn't be used for more than a few days at a time.